CMS Releases FY 2024 Rule for Skilled Nursing Facilities

 Key insights

-• CMS proposes various changes to the Value-Based Payment and Quality Reporting programs
+• CMS also finalized various changes to the Value-Based Purchasing and Quality Reporting programs.

 Contact Us

-On April 4, 2023, the Centers for Medicare & Medicaid Services (CMS) issued its proposed rule updating the payment rates used under the prospective payment system (PPS) for skilled nursing facilities (SNFs) for the fiscal year (FY) 2024.
+The Centers for Medicare & Medicaid (CMS) issued its final rule updating the payment rates used under the prospective payment system (PPS) for skilled nursing facilities (SNFs) for the fiscal year (FY) 2024.
+It includes a net increase of 4%, or approximately $1.4 billion, in Medicare Part A payments.

 Market basket and payment updates

-CMS is required to establish a market basket index that reflects changes over time in the prices of an appropriate mix of goods and services included in covered SNF services.
+CMS is required to establish a market basket index reflecting changes in the prices of an appropriate mix of goods and services included in covered SNF services.

-Based on forecasting, CMS adjusted the rates based on a 2.7% SNF market basket update.
-CMS then increased the market basket update by 3.6 percentage points for the forecast adjustment and reduced the market basket update 0.2 percentage points for the productivity adjustment.
-In addition, a 2.5% decrease is included for the second phase of the Patient Driven Payment Model (PDPM) parity adjustment.
-This results in a net aggregate increase of 3.7%, which is approximately a $1.2 billion increase in Medicare Part A payments in FY 2024.
+Based on forecasting, CMS adjusted the rates based on a 3% SNF market basket update.
+CMS then increased the market basket update by 3.6% for a forecast error adjustment and reduced the market basket update 0.2% for the productivity adjustment.
+In addition, a 2.3% decrease is included for the second phase of the Patient Driven Payment Model (PDPM) parity adjustment.
+This results in a net aggregate increase of 4%, which is approximately a $1.4 billion increase in Medicare Part A payments in FY 2024.

 Rate Component PT OT SLP Nursing NTA Non-Case-Mix